DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 # News

+v1.3.0
+6.7.2023: My first attempt for fixing BlazorGallery to run without EmailVerification didn't work.
+Now this is fixed, and after the user accepts the terms of service, ParentMainLayout.LoggedInUser is replaced.
+This fixes the upload button not showing up.

 v1.2.9
 6.6.2023: I realized when I added Email Verification, I made the app stop working for people who did not have Azure Email Service setup and configured.
 To fix this, I added a new property